 A-C D-C Voltage between 147(+) and 45 (-)

-Input No Load Full Load
+Input Line Voltage No Load In Stop Mode Full Load in Run Mode

-Line in Stop in Run

-Voltage Mode Mode

 230 VAC 325 VDC 310 VDC

 460 VAC 649 VDC 621 VDC

 575 VAC 810 VDC 777 VDC

-5. With the power OFF, connect the motor leads to the controller, if disconnected.
+With the power OFF, connect the motor leads to the controller, it disconnected.
 Uncouple the driven equipment from the motor, if possible.

 THE REMAINING STEPS ARE MADE WITH POWER ON.
 EXER-CISE EXTREME CAUTION BE-CAUSE HAZARDOUS VOLTAGE EXISTS.
-FAILURE TO OBSERVE THIS PRECAUTION COULD RE-SULTIN SEVERE BODILY INJURY OR LOSS OF LIFE.
+FAILURE TO OBSERVE THIS PRECAUTION COULD RE-SULT IN SEVERE BODILY INJURY OR LOSS OF LIFE.

-6. Turn the power ON.
+Turn the power ON.
 Observe that the voltmeter reading is the no load value listed in Table 4-1.

-NOTE: When the power is turned ON for the first time, the 2-digit display will be blank and the 4-digit display will show SELF for approximately 1 second while the controller performs a self-diagnostic test.
+NOTE: When the power is turned ON for the first time, the 2-digit display will be blank and the 4-digit display will show SELF for approximately 1 second while the controller performs a soll diagnostic test.